-Five species of seed bugs (Heteroptera: Lygaeidae) were observed including four endemic Nysius species feeding on Dubautia and pūkiawe.
-One species was particularly abundant, Nysius coenosulus Stål.
+Two species of seed bugs (Heteroptera: Lygaeidae) were observed including One species was particularly abundant, Nysius coenosulus Stål.
+The other was a single specimen of Nysius terrestris Usinger.
 Several species that are normally observed at the site were not present.
 Insect populations can fluctuate seasonally, and abundance is often influenced by weather and other environmental factors.
-One specimen of Geocoris pallens Stål was captured.
-This non-indigenous species was not abundant, but has been observed in high numbers in other years on Haleakalā (Pacific Analytics, unpublished data).

-Other Heteroptera present include two indigenous plant bugs (family Miridae) and a non-indigenous species of the family Rhopalidae.
-The two plant bugs were Trigonotylus hawaiiensis (Kirkaldy), collected from the base of grasses and a species of Orthotylus, found on Dubautia.
-Both species were common on the site.
-The Rhopalid, Iadera haematoloma (Herrich-Schaeffer).
-This species has been reported from several states, and Mexico, West from the Indies. southward to Central America and It was first reported in Colombia.
-Hawaii in 1970 and appears on all the major islands.
+Other Heteroptera present include two indigenous plant bugs (family Miridae), Trigonotylus hawaiiensis (Kirkaldy), collected from the base of grasses and a species of Orthotylus, found on Dubautia.
+Both species were not abundant on the site, likely due to seasonal fluctuations in populations.

 One species of the endemic genus of plant hoppers (Nesosydne) was found.

-These bugs can be abundant at times but were in low abundance during this trip.
+These bugs can be abundant at times but were also in low abundance during this trip.